Denver Glass – Company founder

 Lynden Glass – Managing Director

 Lynden is the youngest son of Denver Glass (the owner of Freshpork) and in addition to having grown up in the business, he has a background in Accountancy and Computing.

 Lynden has considerable commercial and management experience in the U.K. Europe and New Zealand.
-Prior to joining Freshpork, is was Chief Financial Officer the Minter Ellison Law firm, based in Auckland.
+Prior to joining Freshpork, he was Chief Financial Officer for the Minter Ellison Law firm, based in Auckland.
 Lynden is married with three young children.

 Peter MacDonald – Commercial Manager

 Peter has been involved in the pork industry since 1991.
 Coming originally from a Finance and Accounting background, he has worked across a number of different industries including Manufacturing, Motor Vehicle, Merchant Banking and Business Consulting before “seeing the light” and joining the pork industry.
 This involved 5 years managing Huttons Kiwi’s SI processing plant and then 17 years as General Manager of PIC, NZ’s main pig genetics company.

 He joined Freshpork in January 2015 as their Commercial Manager, with his key responsibilities being pig supply and corporate services.
 “I always viewed Freshpork as a leader and innovator in the NZ pork industry and am excited to be part of a family owned company who are focused on growing domestic pork consumption”.

 Outside of work Peter enjoys spending time with his family and beating a “little white ball” around a golf course.
 He still plays off a single figure handicap, but these days he is more involved in the administration side of the sport for Canterbury Golf.

 Julian has 17 years’ experience in the meat industry.
 He started his career with one of NZ’s largest export meat company’s working in both production and sales.
 For the last five years he worked for Foodstuffs North Island as the meat procurement manager where he gained valuable knowledge of the retail sector.